tardate/LittleArduinoProjects/Electronics101/SwitchModePowerSupplies/MT3608/VariableBoost/README.md

 ### Diode Selection

 A low forward-voltage schottky diode is recommended.
 Seems like a 1N5819 would be a good choice, but I don't have any available right now.
-I'm using a 1N4148 instead - not ideal, but satisfactory as reverse breakdown voltage is suffificiently high at 75V.
+I'm using a 1N4148 instead - not ideal, but satisfactory as reverse breakdown voltage is sufficiently high at 75V.

 ### Feedback Resistors